Effect-TS/schema/docs/modules/Codec.ts.md

 ## NumberFromString

-This transformation converts a `string` into a `number` by parsing the string using `parseFloat`.
+This `Codec` converts a string into a number by parsing the string using the `Number` function.

+It returns an error when non-numeric characters are provided at the end of the string.

-The following special string values are supported: "NaN", "Infinity", "-Infinity".
+This combinator supports the following special string values: "NaN", "Infinity", "-Infinity".

 **Signature**